 - Is a veteran and leader in the medical malpractice insurance market, and we bring this expertise to your practice.

-What You Need to Know About Medical Malpractice Insurance in New Hampshire
+1. Are You Required to Carry Malpractice Insurance in New Hampshire?

 Although medical malpractice cases have no statutes of limitations, they are considered personal injury or wrongful death cases, which means plaintiffs generally have three years to file a claim, with some exceptions.